|Nov 21, 2018|

 Can I visit Pokhara and stay there instead of returning back to Kathmandu?

-Yes you can.
+Yes, you can.
 After Muktinath Yatra, you can land at Pokhara and stay there.
-Helicopter will be return to Kathmandu.
-You can come back to Kathmandu either by Tourist Bus, Private Car or schedule flight.
-By road it takes seven hours and 25 minutes by flight.
+The helicopter will be returned to Kathmandu.
+You can come back to Kathmandu either by Tourist Bus, Private Car or scheduled flight.
+By road, it takes seven hours and 25 minutes by flight.